 Students in the Ph.D. program in School Psychology are required to complete a doctoral dissertation as part of their degree requirements.
 The purpose of the dissertation is to provide the doctoral candidate with the opportunity to explore an area of research interest under the supervision of a dissertation advisor and committee.
 The dissertation reflects the scientist-practitioner orientation of the school psychology program.
 Students are expected to choose a dissertation topic that is important to the field, use good scientific methods to investigate the topic, and communicate results such that their relationship to the field of school psychology is evident.
 All School Psychology Dissertation Committees require at least five members.
-The final oral exam committee (i.e. dissertation defense committee) must follow the same configuration as required for the doctoral comprehensive oral exam committee (as indicated above), with one exception (i.e., only two committee members are required to be members of the School Psychology Program Committee).
-The doctoral dissertation committee closely follows the Graduate School rules and regulations regarding the doctoral dissertation (https://policy.ku.edu/graduate-studies/doctoral-dissertation).
+The final oral exam committee (i.e. dissertation defense committee) must follow the same configuration as required for the doctoral comprehensive oral exam committee (as indicated above), with one exception (i.e., only two committee members are required to be members of the School rules and regulations regarding the doctoral dissertation (https://policy.ku.edu/graduate-studies/doctoral-dissertation).
 Students are encouraged to propose their dissertation by October 15th of the year preceding their internship year.
-Publication of the dissertation is not required for the degree, but is highly encouraged.
+Publication of the